Fall of Mogadishu: Military occupation and insurgency

 On December 31, in Mogadishu a missile aimed at Ethiopian troops slammed into a residential area reportedly killing one woman and injuring a man and their daughter.
-Also, an explosion occurred around 9pm local time at the Hotel Ramadan in Yaaqshiid district, former headquarters of the ICU.
-Two people were injured.
+Also, an explosion occurred around 9pm local time at the Hotel Ramadan in Yaaqshiid district, a former headquarters of the ICU.
 It was speculated that the target might have been Ethiopian troops who had taken over control of the hotel.

 On 7 January, anti-Ethiopian protests broke out in Mogadishu, with hundreds of residents hurling stones and shouting threats towards ENDF troops.
 Ethiopian troops opened fire on the crowd after stones struck their patrol car, resulting in the death of two; including a 13-year boy.
 That same night a former ICU official was also assassinated in the city by gunmen.
 In an attempt the assert control over the city, TFG PM Ali Gedi announced a 3 day ultimatum for the population to turn over their weapons.
 On 13 January, the TFG imposed martial law.
 The directives, which included a ban on public meetings, attempts to organize political campaigns and major media outlets, was enforced by Ethiopian troops.
 Warlord militia checkpoints began reappearing on Mogadishu roads and insecurity started once again returning to the city.

+On 9 January 2007, TFG president Abdullahi Yusuf landed at Mogadishu airport and was escorted by Ethiopian troops to the presidential palace, Villa Somalia.
+The TFG proved to be incapable of controlling Mogadishu, or of surviving on its own without Ethiopian troops.
+Most of the population of the city opposed the TFG and perceived it to be a puppet government.